Picking

 • Unnecessary conversations with work colleagues (often about private topics)

-• Waiting for systems to respond (e.g., due to slow controls and non-optimal processes).
+• Waiting for system reactions (e.g. due to slow controls and non-optimal processes)

 Picking methods

-In practice, it is a question of the optimum distribution and design of order throughput times in order to pick a customer order quickly and cost-effectively.
-For this reason, the organizational processes are often designed differently to minimize the effort.
+In practice, it is all about the optimal distribution and organization of order throughput times in order to pick a customer order quickly and cost-effectively.
+For this reason, the organizational processes are often designed differently in order to minimize the effort involved.
 The basic methods include the following variants of picking methods:

 Order-oriented, serial picking

 A customer order is processed one after the other in different storage zones by one or more warehouse workers.
-This picking method is simple and does not require elaborate organization.
+This picking method is simple and does not require any complex organization.
 The training and definition of responsibilities for the pickers is simple.
-Disadvantages of the method are long travel times (long picking routes) and the unregulated transfer of orders to the next picking zone.
-The total order throughput time is not optimal.
+The disadvantages of this method are long travel times (long picking routes) and the unregulated transfer of orders to the next picking zone.
+The overall order throughput time is not optimal.

 Order-oriented, parallel picking

-Each order is separated into several partial orders, so that the merging of the articles can be done in parallel.
-The division of orders into partial orders can be done according to different criteria, e.g. according to storage zones, according to article volume for transport, according to packaging criteria, etc. After picking, the partial orders are then merged.
+Each order is divided into several partial orders so that the items can be merged in parallel.
+The orders can be divided into partial orders according to various criteria, e.g. according to storage zones, article volume for transportation, packaging criteria, etc. After picking, the partial orders are then merged.

 Order throughput times are significantly shorter in order-oriented parallel picking than in order-oriented serial picking.
-However, the overall material flow, the organization when combining the partial orders and the uneven utilization of the individual storage zones are more problematic.
-However, they can be well regulated with an appropriate material flow control system and automatic conveyor technology.
+However, the overall material flow, the organization of the merging of partial orders and the uneven utilization of the individual storage zones are more problematic.
+However, they can be well controlled with an appropriate material flow control system and automatic conveyor technology.

 Series-oriented, parallel picking

 Before starting, the total orders are first grouped into series and distributed to the individual storage zones in parallel.
-However, the orders are not to be grouped arbitrarily, but series-oriented in such a way that a maximum number of withdrawals is to be made per storage bin.
-The articles are first collected and then distributed to the individual orders.
+However, the orders should not be grouped randomly, but in series, so that a maximum number of picks are made per storage bin.
+The items are first collected and then distributed to the individual orders.

-The advantage of this series-oriented picking method is that a storage bin only has to be approached once per series and not per individual order.
+The advantage of this series-oriented picking method is that a storage bin only has to be accessed once per series and not per individual order.

-This saves the walking distances and shortens the order throughput time.
-The distribution of the articles can be carried out directly at the time of removal with the help of Pick-by-Cart or Pick-by-Frame®.
-The alternative is later distribution at special workstations with Put-to-Point® or Put-to-Light.
+This saves walking distances and shortens the order throughput time.
+Items can be distributed directly during removal with the help of Pick-by-Cart or Pick-by-Frame®.
+The alternative to this is later distribution at special workstations with Put-to-Point® or Put-to-Light.
 The series-oriented picking method requires sophisticated technical support.

-In the following points, we will directly compare a picker with a paper pick list and a picker with paperless picking and present the advantages and disadvantages in each step.
-The training is simple.
+In the following points, we will directly compare an order picker with a paper picking list and an order picker with paperless picking and present the advantages and disadvantages in the individual steps.
+Familiarization is easy.

-In a process with a pick list, the picker takes the next printed order and simply starts his activity.
+In a process with a picking list, the picker takes the next printed order and simply starts working.

-The activation of paperless picking orders is done with different methods, e.g. by using barcode scanners (for example: delivery bill, collection unit, container or carton), RFID or by activating the orders on a MDE terminal.
-The technology used depends strongly on the desired process and number of storage zones.
+Paperless picking orders are activated using various methods, e.g. by using barcode scanners (for example: delivery bill, collection unit, container or carton), RFID or by activating the orders on an MDE terminal.
+The technology used depends heavily on the desired process and number of storage zones.

 The advantage of paperless picking here is that the start time can be recorded precisely.

-If the picker has a conventional pick list in his hand, he must read off the next storage location designation, find the storage location in the storage zone and visually check it.
-Disadvantage: Errors often happen here after many hours of work, leading to serious quality losses.
+If the picker has a conventional picking list in his hand, he has to read the next storage location designation, find the storage location in the storage zone and check it visually.
+Disadvantage: Errors often occur here after many hours of work, leading to serious quality losses.

-In paperless picking, the employee is guided visually or acoustically to his picking compartment.
-For quality assurance, the picker must confirm the storage location by reading the barcode or by voice, depending on the picking method.
-The best, fastest and safest picking methods here include: Pick-to-Light, Voice Picking, Pick-by-Frame, Pick-by-Point and Pick-by-Watch.
-Among the worst picking practices in a warehouse are data goggle applications: Pick-by-Vision.
+With paperless picking, the employee is guided visually or acoustically to their picking compartment.
+For quality assurance purposes, the picker must confirm the storage location by reading the barcode or by voice, depending on the picking method.
+The best, fastest and safest picking methods here include Pick-to-Light, Voice Picking, Pick-by-Frame, Pick-by-Point and Pick-by-Watch.
+The worst picking processes in a warehouse include applications with smart glasses: Pick-by-Vision.

-The clear advantage over the paper list here is the safeguarding by the confirmation of the storage location and the direct reaction of the system to an error.
+The clear advantage over the paper list is the confirmation of the storage location and the system's direct response to an error.
 The high picking performance is characterized by the short travel time (search time).

-If the employee has already arrived at the correct storage compartment with the pick list, he must find the appropriate text line again and read off the number of pieces correctly.
-Reading off the number of pieces is one of the biggest sources of error in document-based picking.
-This is where the order picker's ability to concentrate for several hours is very much in demand.
+If the employee has already arrived at the correct storage compartment with the picking list, they must find the right line of text again and read the number of items correctly.
+Reading the number of items is one of the biggest sources of error in paper-based picking.
+This is where the order picker's ability to concentrate for several hours is in great demand.

-With paperless picking, the employee is shown the quantity directly at the storage location or on his mobile device.
-In the voice-guided system, the quantity is displayed in the headset.
-The advantage here is that the employee can concentrate better on the work and the system informs him about the next step at the appropriate time.
+With paperless picking, the employee is shown the quantity directly at the storage location or on their mobile device.
+With the voice-guided system, the quantity is displayed in the headset.
+The advantage here is that the employee can concentrate better on their work and the system informs them of the next step at the appropriate time.

-In both cases, the employee must count out the appropriate quantity himself.
+In both cases, the employee must count out the correct quantity themselves.
 For large quantities, we recommend the use of counting scales and a Pick-by-Weight system.

-The withdrawal quantity is "checked off" on a picking list with a ballpoint pen or the shortfall is noted, which then has to be manually reworked later in order processing.
+The withdrawal quantity is "ticked off" on a picking list with a ballpoint pen or the shortfall is noted, which then has to be manually reworked later in order processing.

-The withdrawal quantity is booked automatically and immediately in a voucherless system, which is a very big advantage.
+The withdrawal quantity is posted automatically and immediately in a paperless system, which is a great advantage.

 Conclusion

-Once all items on a pick slip have been completed, the picker can leave the storage zone, pack his order himself or hand it over for further processing.
+Once all the items on a picking slip have been completed, the picker can leave the storage zone, pack his order himself or hand it over for further processing.

 Conclusion

 Picking in the warehouse is one of the most important activities in a logistics or production company.
-The quality, the error rate, the picking performance and the consolidation of partial quantities are significantly better with paperless picking systems.
+The quality, error rate, picking performance and consolidation of partial quantities are significantly better with paperless picking systems.

-The warehouse management system can accurately track each customer order in the picking process.
+The warehouse management system can precisely track every customer order in the picking process.
 Several data collection devices and systems are available for electronic data collection.
 Talk to us.
-We'll be happy to help you get the most out of your picking.
+We will be happy to help you optimize your order picking.

-Do you have any other questions about your picking?
+Do you have any further questions about your order picking?

-Talk directly to our experts.
+Talk to our experts directly.
 We will be happy to help you.